OscarBennich/dnd-notes/Campaign - 'Chip and The Groundbounds'/Quests/Main quest/Main Quest - Investigate Shadebarrow and stop the release of Orcus.md

 	- The "Shadow that Was" is 100% referring to [[Orcus the Demon Prince of Undeath]]
 - In [[Session 48]] we found a bunch of books in the secret lab of [[Dragomir Lunthak]] regarding Necromancy, Druids, and The Abyss
 - In [[Session 48]] I found out that my [[Patron]] is interested in killing [[Orcus the Demon Prince of Undeath]] because one of the Druids he killed in [[Shadebarrow]] "belonged" to her.
 Apparently [[Dragomir Lunthak]] is trying to release Orcus.
-	- Release him from where? ➡ In [[Session 49]] we get information that Orcus is currently imprisoned in a pocket dimension which is where Dragomir is trying to release him from
+	- Release him from where?
+		- In [[Session 49]] we get information that Orcus is currently imprisoned in a pocket dimension which is where Dragomir is trying to release him from
 	- When was he imprisoned there?
 And by whom?
+		- Retcon: In [[Session 48]], Titania was supposed to also say that the Druid that "belonged" to her was part of a Druidic ritual that imprisoned Orcus in a pocket dimension
+		- So that answers the *who* question
 - In [[Session 50]] we found out that Dragomir was told about Shadebarrow by [[Luella the Dawnstealer]] and that she convinced him that it was a place of immense power that had been locked away ([[Orcus the Demon Prince of Undeath|Orcus]]).
 Using this power he would be able to protect those he loved and be granted eternal life

 ## Location
-- Buddleah then decided to tell us how to find Shadebarrow.
+- [[Buddleah Austan]] then decided to tell us how to find Shadebarrow.
 She told us that mists surround the place and that we need to be able to navigate dense forests.
 - It is east of [[Westruun]] and south of the road from [[Westruun]] to [[Turst Fields]] but there's not a lot of visible markers.
 - We need to travel down the *Silvercut Roadway* south for 5 days, and then east for 5 days.
 - We know we will have found it when we found the standing stones (henge stones).